brianadams2337/containerstore-demo/.changeset/gold-crabs-perform.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Basket] Introduced new basket & wishlist empty state UI that includes changing `SFEmptyState` reusable component.
+[Basket] Introduced a new UI design for empty basket and wishlist states.
+This includes changes to the reusable `SFEmptyState` component.